|Price: $695 ($725 within one month of the course)

 Contact Hours: 22.5

-This continuing education course is a three-day intermediate-level seminar designed as a next step in completing the clinicians’ ability to more comprehensively evaluate and treat the female and male pelvic floor.
+This continuing education course is a three-day (8 hours of online content, followed by a 2-day in-person course) intermediate-level seminar designed as a next step in completing the clinicians’ ability to more comprehensively evaluate and treat the female and male pelvic floor.
 The participant will have the opportunity to learn about two common bowel dysfunctions, fecal incontinence and constipation, and how the pelvic rehabilitation provider can play a crucial role in overcoming these issues that affect quality of life so dramatically.
 In the US, adult estimates of fecal incontinence is over 8%, and greater than 15% in people over age 70.
 (Whitehead, 2010) According to the National Institutes of Health, constipation affects up to 15% of people, and is one of the most common gastrointestinal complaints that affects 42 million people.
 (Constipation, 2013) Pelvic rehabilitation providers are able to teach patients how to significantly improve quality of life through simple behavioral techniques and approaches that optimize abdominopelvic health.

 As this continuing education course includes extensive lab work, all course attendees should come prepared to participate as both clinician and patient.
 Rectal pelvic floor muscle examinations will be taught in labs.
 Past participants have found that wearing comfortable clothing that is easy for changing (such as skirts or athletic shorts) is very useful for labs.
 Due to temperature variations from clinic to clinic we would recommend wearing comfortable layers.